mjpclab/object-hierarchy-access/README.md

 ### `assign` and `assignIfUndef`
 Just like `set` and `setIfUndef`, but returns the second last hierarchy object which contains the last hierarchy property.
-Cannot create object at the same time since the whole object is not returned.
+Cannot create root object at the same time since the whole object is not returned.
 ```javascript
 import { assign } from 'object-hierarchy-access';
 const obj = {};